-In many of our tutorials about networking in Windows 7 and Windows 8, you will see that we mention quite often the Network and Sharing Center.
+In many of our tutorials about networking in Windows 7, Windows 8 and Windows 8.1, you will see that we mention quite often the Network and Sharing Center.
 This panel is the entrance point to many networking tasks.
-Therefore, in this article I will show you what is the Network and Sharing Center, how to launch it and which are the main tasks you can do starting from here.
+Therefore, in this article I will show you what is the Network and Sharing Center, how to launch it and which are the main tasks that can be performed starting from here.

 What is the Networking and Sharing Center?

-Simply put, the Network and Sharing Center is the control panel from where most of networking settings and tasks can be launched, both in Windows 7 and Windows 8.
+Simply put, the Network and Sharing Center is the control panel from where most of networking settings and tasks can be launched in Windows 7, Windows 8 and Windows 8.1.

 Tasks which are Launched from Networking and Sharing Center